On-chain or Lightning

 Extract the downloaded file using the graphical interface.
 I suggest moving the extracted directory to the desktop, and rename it “Bitcoin”

 Run Bitcoin Core graphical user interface by double-clicking the icon.

 It will ask you where to store the bitcoin directory — custom or default.
 Select default if you are using the internal drive, and if you are using an external drive, select “custom” and provide the location of your drive.

 Before clicking OK, make sure “discard blocks after verification…” is not selected.

 It should now start downloading the blockchain and will take several days.
-HOWEVER, before you get too far, go to the menu “settings” and click “options…” and make sure that “prune block storage” option is not checked — assuming you want your node to be a full un-pruned node.
+HOWEVER, before you get too far, go to the menu “settings” and click “options…” and make sure that the “prune block storage” option is not checked — assuming you want your node to be a full un-pruned node.
 If you changed this now, close the program and run it again.
 It will delete the blockchain data it has downloaded and will start again.

 Meanwhile, we need to edit the bitcoin configuration file.